White Bean Hummus (from Julia Child)

 - Olive Oil (affiliate link)

-What White Beans did I use for the hummus?
+What White Beans did I use for this hummus?

 I used canned Great Northern Beans for this recipe, but any small white beans will work.

-I adapted the White Bean Hummus recipes from my one-and-only Julia Child cookbook called From Julia Child’s Kitchen (affiliate link) which has now become a collector’s item!
-The recipe from that book that I’ve made most is definitely Julia Child’s Eggplant Pizza and if you like eggplant, I highly recommend trying that one!
+I adapted the White Bean Hummus recipe from my one-and-only Julia Child cookbook called From Julia Childโs Kitchen (affiliate link) which has now become a collector’s item!
+The recipe from that Julia Child I’ve made the most is definitely Julia Child’s Eggplant Pizza and if you like eggplant, I highly recommend trying that one as well!

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)